Alejndrofs/binance-trading-robot/README.md

         |- Strategy Ichimoku (unfinished)
         |- Strategy Market Newtral (non real market newtral -just the name-)
         |- Strategy Moving Average (not tested)
+        |- Bootstap agregation of the of the market assets
     |- Indicators.
 ```